giuseppe-salvatore/algo-trading-bot/data/trading/alpaca/test/README.md

 This will:
 1. Use the analyzed test events
 2. Use the test splits file
-3. Generate a balance report in the test directory
+3. Generate a balance report in the test/reports directory

 ### Manual Script Usage